raushanshah01/Simon-Says-Game/README.md

 # 🎮 Simon Says Game

-A simple and interactive "Simon Says" game built using HTML, CSS, and JavaScript.
+A simple and interactive "Simon Says" game built using HTML, CSS, and JavaScript..

 ## 🚀 How to Play